Reflexology &

-Welcome to
+Welcome

-However, my career path led to other meaningful roles within Health and Social Care and I later qualified as an Occupational Therapist.
-I went on to spend several years working in NHS acute care services.
+Along the way my career path led to other meaningful roles within Health and Social Care and I later qualified as an Occupational Therapist, where I spent several years

 Close-up of a woman's feet resting peacefully, representing relaxation and reflexology services at The Rest Nest in Tonbridge, Kent.